 The Early Dual Language Learner test Initiative (EDLLI) provides resources, professional development, and technical assistance to community partners regarding culturally & linguistically responsive practices for children birth through 5.
 This cross sector group collaborates with other state initiatives including WI Model Early Learning Standards, Preschool Options Project & WI Pyramid Model.

-Resources to Support the Full Participation of Young Children Who Dual Language Learners & Their Families (pdf) - This toolkit provides early childhood colleagues with evidence-based practices, tools, and strategies to support young children who are Dual Language Learners (DLLs) and their families.
+Resources to Support the Full Participation of Young Children Who Dual Language Learners & Their Families (pdf) - This toolkit provides early childhood colleagues with evidence-based practices, tools, and strategies to support young children who are multilingual learners and their families.
 Despite a slight emphasis on Vermont, it is broadly applicable for practitioners and others across the country.

 Policy Statement on Supporting the Development of Children Who are Dual Language Learners in Early Childhood Programs (pdf) - The 2017 joint statement from the Departments of Health & Human Services and Education